First Published: 8th of December, 2016 by Patrick Carpen.Last updated: April 19, 2023 at 13:25 pm

+The Takutu River Bridge was completed in the year 2009 as part of an initiative between the governments of Guyana and Brazil.
 Since then, travel between the two countries has been very much streamlined, and so has cultural exchange.
-Everyday, hundreds of Guyanese and Brazilians alike use the bridge to visit each others’ country and return home.
-Brazilians drive over to purchase cheap merchandise from Chinese and other businesses in Lethem, and Guyanese travel to Boa Vista to purchase Brazilian products that are rare to find.
+Everyday, hundreds of Guyanese and Brazilians alike use the bridge to visit each other’s country and return home.
+Brazilians usually drive over to purchase cheap merchandise from Chinese and other businesses in Lethem, and Guyanese often travel to Boa Vista to purchase Brazilian products that are rare in Guyana.

-Aside from that, the bridge has facilitated greater trade between the two countries.
-Consequently, many consumer items and food items are imported into the Rupununi Savannahs from Brazil, since it is often cheaper than to buy them from Georgetown.
+In this context, the bridge has facilitated greater trade between the two countries.
+Consequently, many consumer items and food items are imported into the Rupununi Savannahs from Brazil since it is often cheaper than to buy them from Georgetown.

 If you stand on top of the Takutu River Bridge, you can see the world, literally.
 You can look down into the tranquil waters of the ever flowing Takutu River.
 You can see outlines of various parts of the town of Lethem and a little bit of Bonfim.